TikTok: Looming US ban alarms digital rights advocates – DW – 01/16/2025

 Campbell argued that banning an app does not address the underlying problem, but rather causes users to migrate to other services where privacy and security concerns remain.

-As a contingency plan to the looming ban, many US TikTok users have recently expanded their presence on competing US platforms such as Instagram or YouTube, or other Chinese applications such as the lifestyle app RedNote.
+As a contingency plan, many US TikTok users have recently expanded their presence on competing US platforms such as Instagram or YouTube, or other Chinese applications such as the lifestyle app RedNote.

 Campbell argues that instead of targeting a single platform with a ban, the US government should focus on passing comprehensive privacy legislation that would protect users across all platforms: "This would allow us to hold all services and apps to the same standards, rather than playing this dangerous game of whack-a-mole."